listerr/ap4rc/README_DOVECOT.md

 - At least 2.2.30 required for `username_filter`
 - For versions <2.3.14, use `%{real_lport}` / `%{real_rip}` instead of `%{real_local_port} / %{real_remote_ip}`

+## Note for Dovecot 2.4

+- **IMPORTANT!
+For Dovecot 2.4+**
+   - **Short variable names** have been deprecated.
+For example, `%u` no longer works and must be replaced with the long name `%{user}`
+   - **Modifiers** have been made more consistent.
+For example, `%Lu` must be replaced with the new form: `%{user | lower }`
+   - See the [Dovecot Upgrading notes](https://doc.dovecot.org/2.4.1/installation/upgrade/2.3-to-2.4.html) (Also to refer to other upgrading notes if you are upgrading from older (< 2.3) versions of Dovecot.
+   - This is good: It makes the configuration more consistent and easier to understand.
+But you need to carefully review and update your existing config files to have a working Dovecot 2.4 installation.

+The configuration examples provided here work with **Dovecot 2.3**.
+If using Dovecot 2.4+ you will need to update the config from these examples.
+When I have tested and have a working config for Dovecot 2.4, I will update this doc for Dovecot 2.4.

 ## Dovecot configuration

 Dovecot's config files are usually somewhere like `/etc/dovecot`, and includes several other files from `dovecot.conf` under `/etc/dovecot/conf.d`